General purpose Python automatization library with nifty real-time web UI

 Automate is a general purpose automatization library for Python.
 Its objective is to offer convenient and robust object-oriented programming framework for complex state machine systems.
 Automate can be used to design complex automation systems, yet it is easy to learn and fun to use.
 It was originally developed with home robotics/automatization projects in mind, but is quite general in nature and one could find applications from various fields that could take advantage of Automate.
 Automate can be embedded in other Python software as a component, which runs its operations in its own threads.

-Let’s take a look at a small Automate program as an example, which uses also automate-rpio extension.
+Let’s take a look at a small Automate program as an example:

 from automate import * class MySystem(System): # HW swtich connected Raspberry Pi GPIO port 1 hardware_switch = RpioSensor(port=1) # Switch that is controllable, for example, from WEB interface web_switch = UserBoolSensor() # Lamp relay that switches lamp on/off, connected to GPIO port 2 lamp = RpioActuator(port=2) # Program that controls the system behaviour program = Program( active_condition=Or('web_switch', 'hardware_switch'), on_activate=SetStatus('lamp', True) ) my_system = MySystem()